 Welcome to the latest Open Rights Group supporter update.

 Every week, we spend time talking to the media and connecting them with experts or giving an alternate point of view on current issues.
-This was another bumper month for press coverage: at least 66 news sources around the world (including the Sun!) ran with an Associated Press article on filesharing featuring an ORG quote.
-Please see our July 2008 press archive for more details.
+Please see the press archive for more details.

 Thanks Thanks to everyone who's chipped in during September.
 Thanks to David, Harry, Tom and Patrick for running our stall at the Green Party Conference.
 Thanks to James C, Chris and Fred for running our stall at PyCon.
 Thanks to James H for producing our banner stand.
 Thanks to Glyn for doing a talk at BarCamp London and to Felix for doing the same at BarCamp Bath.
 Thanks to Lemon, Mike, Sam and Adam for keeping the site live and direct.
 Thanks to Alaric for setting up a digital rights event in Bristol.
 Thanks to JonRob for interning to the fullness.
 Thanks to Harry for working on a maps mashup.
 Last but not least, thanks to Becky, Gavin and the usual suspects on the Board and Advisory Council.